A Welch & Sons Funeral Services

 • Glass/Crystal Paperweights & Jewellery

-There are 3 things you must do in the first few days after someone dies.
+There are a few things that must be done in the days after someone dies.

-• Arrange the funeral – you can use a funeral director or arrange it yourself.
+• You will then need to arrange the funeral.
+You can use a Funeral Director or arrange it yourself.

-Please note that if the death has been reported to a coroner you can’t register the death until the coroner gives permission.
+*Please note that if the death has been reported to the coroner, you will not be able to register the death until the coroner gives permission.
+Without a cause of death, the Registrar cannot allow the death to be registered.

 When registering a death, you will be asked for the following information about the deceased: